levizwannah/mpesa-sdk-php/readme.md

 > **Note**: Use `paybill()` if you are querying an STK request made for a paybill number, otherwise use `buygoods()`.
 By default, it queries for STK requests made for paybill numbers.

 ## C2B URLs Registration API
-Enables you to register your C2B urls.
+Enables you to register your C2B URLs.
 The SDK also provides an easy response method for your confirmation and validation scripts.

 > The `validation url` is not required unless you explicitly ask the Mpesa team to enable it for you.